1959 Viqueque rebellion: Legacy

 After the rebellion was crushed, it was largely forgotten by the Portuguese authorities and considered a failure and a tragedy.
 When East Timor was about to become independent due to a peaceful revolution in Portugal that signaled the end of the fascist regime.
 There was a group of Timorese who had returned from exile that did not believe that East Timor could survive as an independent country and they did not trust the Portuguese as well.
 Instead they favoured Indonesian intervention in East Timor and they formed a new political party called Associacao Popular Democratica Timorense (APODETI) or Timorese Popular Democratic Association.
 APODETI party members saw the tremendous change that was happening in East Timor as a chance to elevate their historical importance.
 They began to tell their version of the 1959 Viqueque rebellion but without the Indonesian exiles and promoted some prominent individuals like Antonio Metan.
 All this was done to portray themselves to the Timorese that they were the first legitimate Timorese political actors, even before the formation of Frente Revolucionaria de Timor Leste Independence (Fretilin) or Revolutionary Front of Independent East Timor and Uniao Democratica Timorense (UDT) or Timorese Democratic Union.

 In 1975, just before the invasion, Fretilin detained some APODETI supporters and after the invasion, Fretilin leaders executed hundreds of detainees, Antonio Metan was one of them.
 Since then, Antonio Metan's role in the 1959 Viqueque rebellion and his pro-integration stance of 1975 was ‘retrospectively associated’.
 Once Indonesia had taken over East Timor, they began to use the 1959 Viqueque rebellion narrative as proof of an early movement for the integration of East Timor with Indonesia.
-Indonesia attempted to draw this link when in April 1999, militia leader Eurico Guterres, Anotnio Metan's nephew, created the Viqueque militia and they named the group 59/75.
+Indonesia attempted to draw this link when in April 1999, militia leader Eurico Guterres, Antonio Metan's nephew, created the Viqueque militia and they named the group 59/75.
 By doing so, they concretised the link between the rebellion and the pro-Indonesia side.

 However, when East Timor became fully independent in 2002 after an election which was won by Fretilin, they began to emphasize on East Timor's nationalist character and 450-year resistance to colonial rule.
 Fretilin associated themselves with other rebellions that had happened in East Timor's history, including the 1959 Viqueque rebellion.
 Hence, by doing so, Fretilin is also linking the 1959 rebellion to them by saying that they are the natural leaders of East Timor's roads towards independence.

 The 1959 Viqueque rebellion has been appropriated by both APODETI and Fretilin for political reasons and by doing so they have taken the rebellion out of its context.
 The rebellion had nothing to do with integrating with Indonesia, nor was the rebellion nationalist in character as claimed by Fretilin.
 Essentially, the rebellion was the result of apathy and mismanagement by the Portuguese in the post-war era that resulted in a harsh living environment that proved too much for the East Timorese.
 They were assisted by the fourteen Indonesian exiles that happened to be in East Timor at that time.